anuket-project/anuket-specifications/doc/ref_cert/README.md

 * Conformance specifications must define which tests must be executed in the given testing tools to achieve conformance
 * The conformance specifications must provide the mapping between tests and requirements to demonstrate traceability and coverage.

-## CNTT Reference Conformance (RC) Test Case Integration
+## Test Case Integration and Tooling

-All CNTT conformance suites must utilize the OPNFV test case integration toolchain to deliver overall integration, the same end user actions, and a unique test result format (e.g. OPNFV test result database) needed by the end users and the test case result verification programs (e.g.
+All Anuket conformance suites must utilize the Anuket test case integration toolchain to deliver overall integration, the same end user actions, and a unique test result format (e.g. Anuket test result database) needed by the end users and the test case result verification programs (e.g.
 [OVP](https://www.opnfv.org/verification)).
 Historically, these rules were agreed by RC1 team and have been applied since.
-The OPNFV test integration toolchains will be used by all CNTT conformance suites.
+The Anuket test integration toolchains will be used by all conformance suites.

 <a name="ri-rc-toolchaings"></a>
-## CNTT RI and RC toolchains
+## Anuket RI and RC toolchains

-[OPNFV](https://www.opnfv.org/) has built a complete CI/CD toolchain for continuously deploying and testing cloud infrastructure.
+Anuket has built a complete CI/CD toolchain for continuously deploying and testing cloud infrastructure.

-As for all OPNFV installer projects, [Jenkins](https://build.opnfv.org/ci/view/cntt/) triggers scenario deployments, runs the OPNFV gating test cases and then publishes all test results in the [centralized test database](https://docs.opnfv.org/en/stable-hunter/_images/OPNFV_testing_working_group.png) and all artifacts (reports, logs, etc.) to
+As for all installer projects, [Jenkins](https://build.opnfv.org/ci/view/cntt/) triggers scenario deployments, runs the Anuket gating test cases and then publishes all test results in the [centralized test database](https://docs.opnfv.org/en/stable-hunter/_images/OPNFV_testing_working_group.png) and all artifacts (reports, logs, etc.) to
 [an S3 compatible storage service](http://artifacts.opnfv.org/).

-The CNTT verification, validation, and conformance processes leverage existing OPNFV testing knowledge (projects) and experience (history) by utilising the OPNFV toolchain design already in-place.
-The RC toolchain only requires for the local deployment of the components instead of leveraging the common OPNFV centralized services.
+The Anuket verification, validation, and conformance processes leverage existing Anuket testing knowledge (projects) and experience (history) by utilising the Anuket toolchain design already in-place.
+The RC toolchain only requires for the local deployment of the components instead of leveraging the common Anuket centralized services.
 However, the interfaces remain unchanged for leveraging test jobs, the common test case execution, the test result database and the S3 protocol to publish the artifacts.
 It's worth mentioning that dumping all results and logs required for conformance is